 You can add a touch of luxury to your diving expedition

-If chef-prepared meals paired with Australian wines and French champagne is your preferred style of cruising, book a luxury liveaboard experience with Coral Expeditions.
+If chef-prepared meals paired with Australian wines is your preferred style of cruising, book a luxury liveaboard experience with Coral Expeditions.

-Depart Cairns for seven days exploring both the land and seascape of Cooktown, Lizard Island, Fitzroy Island and Sudbury Cay, including the world renowned dive sites Osprey Reef, Ribbon Reefs, and Cod Hole.
+Depart Cairns for seven days exploring both the land and seascape of Cooktown, Lizard Island, Fitzroy Island and Sudbury Cay, including the world renowned dive sites Osprey Reef and Ribbon Reefs.

-During your expedition, you’ll hear from experienced expedition leaders, marine biologists and naturalists (to name a few) to share stories about the UNESCO World Heritage-listed ecosystem during your cruise.
+During your expedition, you’ll hear from experienced expedition leaders, marine biologists and naturalists to share stories about the UNESCO World Heritage-listed ecosystem during your cruise.

 Pair your snorkelling and scuba diving with land-based activities, including birdwatching, wildlife spotting, nature walks and hiking.